-Avoid using products with bleach and ammonia for cleaning.
+Do not use products with bleach and ammonia for cleaning.
 Try making a cleaning solution with white vinegar, baking soda, or mild dish soap.

-Avoid perfumes, air fresheners, potpourri, and other scented products.
+Do not use perfumes, air fresheners, potpourri, and other scented products.

 Wear a mask while doing tasks like sanding, dusting, sweeping, and yardwork.
-Make sure any indoor work area is well-ventilated -- open doors and windows.
+Make sure any indoor work area is well-ventilated.
+Open doors and windows.

 Use pump spray bottles instead of aerosols.